aadya9921/VSD-FPGA-INTERNSHIP/TASK7-timer_ip/README.md

 The Timer IP itself is clock-agnostic — this only affects the `LOAD` timing constant used in the example firmware (scaled for 10 kHz).
 If you integrate this into a design running from a different clock, just recalculate `LOAD` for your actual frequency.
 See `docs/IP_User_Guide.md` for full details.

-## Known Limitations

-- No interrupt output — only a polled status flag (`STATUS.TIMEOUT` / `timeout_o`)
-- Single countdown channel per instance — no multi-timer support built in
-- Prescaler counter itself is not readable — only the configured `PRESC_DIV` value is
-- Hardware validation was performed at a 10 kHz fallback clock (`SB_LFOSC`), not the board's intended 12 MHz — see "Clock Source Used" above

 ## Quick integration